shivansh/spider/README.md

 # Google-Scholar
-An improved interface for using Google Scholar
+An improved interface for using Google Scholar, entry for Takneek'15 for WebDev